Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 As the site is for educational purposes, I used images from a variety of sites as it was difficult to find all the images needed for the quiz on free image sites.

+Resized images for style consistency using Pixelmator OS

+Compressed images using [TinyJPG](https://tinyjpg.com/) and [TinyPNG](https://tinypng.com/)

 [Orchestra Vector](https://www.freepik.com/vectors/music)

 [About Modal Icons and Guessing/Thinking Icon](https://www.flaticon.com/authors/freepik)